Setup¶

 join_project_name: false

-will keep the diagrams in ${cwd}/diagrams/storage.mpack
+mkdocs_puml will keep the diagrams in ${cwd}/diagrams/storage.mpack file.

 You can then commit the diagrams file to the Git and use it in CI process.